0x7e3/tools-c/README.md

 ## 1. stack_ll

-check for balanced brackets {} in files
+check the balanced brackets {} using stack

 ### assembly
 ```